 Suitable for gluten free diets.
 Post includes Weight Watchers points.

-If you’ve got picky kids who only like chicken, you want this recipe in your repertoire.
-Serve up this air fryer popcorn chicken with a few dipping sauces and a side dish for a true family-friendly meal.
+If you’ve got picky kids who only like chicken, you want this air fryer chicken recipe in your Air Fryer Recipes repertoire.

 Table of Contents